HCWCID # 156

 Water distributed to DISTRICT residences is supplied from CLCWA's water distribution network.
 It is routinely tested both within DISTRICT and at other locations in CLCWA's network.
 During the past year, all measurements of contaminants in the water supply were found to be below the maximum allowable levels established by the EPA.
 Complete test results for the previous calendar year are presented in the Consumer Confidence Report, along with general information and recommendations for water conservation.
 This report is mailed to homes in June of the year following testing.
 A copy of this report may be viewed here.

-In addition to stewardship of water and sanitary waste services, DISTRICT is responsible for ensuring that Storm Water drainage will be at peak efficiency during storms.
-To assist DISTRICT, residents are requested to do their part by not dumping landscaping debris or household materials into the storm sewer catch basins.
+In addition to stewardship of water and sanitary sewer services, DISTRICT is responsible for ensuring that storm water drainage will be at peak efficiency during storms.
+To assist DISTRICT, residents are requested to do their part by not illegally dumping landscaping debris or household materials into the storm sewer catch basins.
 Used oil may be recycled at CLCWA's facility at 17507 El Camino Real.
 See the CCR referenced above for further information.
 All Harris County residents may dispose of their hazardous waste at the Westpark Consumer Recycle Center.
 Click here for additional information and lists of acceptable and not-acceptable waste.

 Water and Sewer Rate Schedules

-DISTRICT customers may pay their bi-monthly bills with an Automatic Bank Draft.
-To enroll in this program, download an application and mail it to CLCWA.
+DISTRICT customers may pay their bi-monthly bills with an automatic bank draft.
+To enroll in this program, download an application and mail it to CLCWA along with a voided check.

 Utility Usage History